The Homological Brain: Parity Principle and Amortized Inference: Foundation: Parity Principle and Amortized Inference

-The two principles therefore integrate naturally: parity provides the \emph{architecture} (scaffold vs.\ flow), while amortization provides the \emph{algorithm} (alternation vs.\ recurrence).
+In this view, biological intelligence is not a mechanism for computing arbitrary states, but a mechanism for \emph{closing loops} \citep{varela2025principles}: enforcing $\partial^{2}=0$ across a multiscale hierarchy of interacting cycles.
+The resulting homological backbone enables memory reuse, stabilizes perceptual interpretation, and makes fast inference possible on a slow physical substrate \citep{anderson2013architecture}.
+The two principles integrate naturally: parity provides the \emph{architecture} (scaffold vs.\ flow), while amortization provides the \emph{algorithm} (alternation vs.\ recurrence).
 Parity guarantees that content and context remain mutually consistent, and MAI supplies the dynamical routine for reducing their mismatch over time.
-Together, they predict that violations of this equilibrium, failures to close loops, will manifest as characteristic cognitive impairments.
-Insufficient amortization (weak consolidation of loops) leads to unstable or rapidly shifting percepts, as seen in schizophrenia, whereas excessive rigidity (overstabilized scaffolds) produces inflexible priors and reduced contextual modulation, as in autism \cite{baron1985does}.
+Together, they predict that violations of this equilibrium, failures to close loops, will manifest as characteristic cognitive impairments \citep{petersen2001current}.
+Insufficient amortization (weak consolidation of loops) leads to unstable or rapidly shifting percepts, as seen in schizophrenia \citep{insel2010rethinking}, whereas excessive rigidity (overstabilized scaffolds) produces inflexible priors and reduced contextual modulation, as in autism \citep{baron1985does}.
 These conditions represent opposite failures of the same underlying law: the failure to maintain parity-regulated closure between scaffold and flow.
 The MAI framework reframes the brain not as a device that \emph{computes states}, but as one that \emph{stabilizes cycles}.
 By using topological structure to transform local interactions into global understanding, the brain achieves what would otherwise be computationally impossible: performing rich inference through the persistent enforcement of closure between what persists (scaffold) and what varies (flow).